casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking a Token's Total Fungible Supply

-The following command will invoke the `total_fungible_supply` entry point of your instance of CEP-85, returning the total fungible supply of tokens for that ID.
+The following command will invoke the `total_fungible_supply` entrypoint of your instance of CEP-85, returning the total fungible supply of tokens for that ID.

 ```json